Looking for the yummiest and best spots for ice cream in Pasadena, California?

 5. Salt and Straw

-Right in the center of Old Town Pasadena, you’ll find Salt and Straw on Colorado Blvd.
-A franchise that first opened at the beginning of lockdown and we are so happy to see them busy up to most recently.
+You’ll find Salt and Straw on Colorado Blvd in the center of Old Town Pasadena.
+A franchise that first opened at the beginning of lockdown, and we are so happy to see them busy up to most recently.

-What makes Salt and Straw one of the best ice creams in Pasadena is their unique combinations.
+Their unique combinations make Salt and Straw one of the best ice creams in Pasadena.
 Did you ever think of adding goat cheese to your ice cream?
 Probably not.
 You may find it in their sweet and savory combos and wonder what it tastes like.

 What to get?
 Try one of their unique flavors of the month.
 The combination will surprise your tastebuds.
-Recently had the Cowboy Coffee Grounds and Bourbon and it was amazing!
+We recently had the Cowboy Coffee Grounds and Bourbon and it was amazing!

 Non-dairy and vegan options are available.

 Salt and Straw | 39 W Colorado Blvd, Pasadena (Google Map It)

 It’s hard to miss Wanderlust Creamery in Old Town with their sign glowing above the structure and in the window on Colorado Blvd.